Using Sources Effectively and Responsibly

-Harvard Extension School advocates the active exchange of ideas, including course content and independent research, among faculty and students.
-When submitting assignments for credit all work submitted must be your own and created specifically for each course.
+When submitting assignments all work submitted must be your own and created specifically for each course.
 The only exceptions are instructor-assigned group projects and preapproved dual submissions.
+Below Dean Spreadbury shares a personal message to you, our students, about the importance of academic integrity.

-When crafting written assignments you are required to follow standard academic guidelines for proper citation (e.g., APA, MLA, or Chicago Manual of Style).
+When crafting essay and papers you are required to follow standard academic guidelines for proper citation (e.g., APA, MLA, or Chicago Manual of Style).
 You must distinguish your own ideas and language from information derived from sources.
 Do not, intentionally or unintentionally, incorporate facts, ideas, or specific language taken from another source without citation.

 You are responsible for understanding Harvard Extension School policies on academic integrity and how to use sources responsibly.
 Not knowing the rules, misunderstanding the rules, running out of time, submitting “the wrong draft,” or being overwhelmed with multiple demands are not acceptable excuses.
 There are no excuses for failure to uphold academic integrity.